imaneimrh/GoLanguage/Assignments/FinalProject/Readme.md

 ---

 ## **Instructions for the Professor**
-I have included a testing file with example json data to use when working with postman
+I have included a TesTing file with example json data to use when working with postman in the projects directory, it handles these steps :
 1. **Start the Application**:
    - Run:
      ```bash